Pisush/tensorflow-and-go/README.md

 For printing the logs, run with flag -printlog=true

 ### Structure
-- The model in a protobuf version can be found in the `tensorflow_savedmodel_captcha` folder
+- `tempalte.go` is the template with instructions in the comments
-- - Several CAPTCHAs that can be used for serving can be found in the `captcha` folder, alongside the Python script used to generate them
+- The `tensorflow_savedmodel_captcha` folder contains the model in a protobuf format.
-- The template with instructions in the comments is `tempalte.go`
+- The `captcha` folder has several CAPTCHAs that can be used for serving, alongside the Python script used to generate them.
 - And, well, the solutions are in the `solution` folder.
 There is a standard one and the detailed one, if you want to read through the full solution with the detailed instructions.